hbaptiste/linker/README.md

   }).end();

   ```
+  First we create an instance of the linker.
+Then we add some functions the queue with link().
+  We provide a callback to the onComplete method that will be called when all the function will be executed.
+  When we are done, we start to process the queue with end().

   That was easy.
-Now, as are coding in JavaScript, let's transform our adder to an 	asynchronous function.
+Now, as we are coding in JavaScript, asynchronous things will happen in you code!
+  Let's transform our adder to an asynchronous function and see how we can deal with that.

 ```javascript
   var adder = function(a, b, $linker) {